-Sometimes it is difficult to find out what causes this problem, so it is best to bring your cat to a veterinarian to undergo a series of tests and complete physical examinations such as:
+Sometimes it is difficult to find out what causes this problem, so it is best to bring your cat to a vet to undergo a series of tests and complete physical examinations such as:

-Having dandruff can be uncomfortable and irritating for our cats.
+Having dandruff can be uncomfortable and irritating for your cats.
 So being a responsible cat owner we are, it is our duty to relieve them from all sorts of discomforts.
 Your vet may also give antibiotics, antihistamines or steroids, but providing home remedies are just as important.